AtlasOfLivingAustralia/atlas-index/search-service/dataquality.md

 - Legacy V1 user API to read from a cached file.

 ## Progress
-- [ ] Legacy V1 user API to read from a cached file.
+- [x] Legacy V1 user API to read from a cached file. (cached file is https://data-quality-service.ala.org.au/api/v1/data-profiles with the correct addition of `isDefault:true`)
-- [ ] Admin API to edit the data in the database. e.g. /v2/admin/list, /v2/admin/delete, /v2/admin/add (also does update if an id is present)
+- [x] Admin API to edit the data in the database. e.g. /v2/admin/dq, GET, POST, DELETE
-- [ ] Service to write the database table as a JSON file in the correct location.
+- [x] Service to write the updated table, as a JSON file, in the correct location.
+- [x] UI Admin page (import, export, list, add, edit, delete)
+- [ ] UI Admin page; edit displayOrder and basic formatting